 Approved in the Teaching Council’s meeting on 11 June 2012

-The maturity test is a formal essay with a length of approximately one sheet of paper (450–600 words).
+The maturity test is a formal essay with a length of approximately four sheets of paper (1000 words).
 The essay is based on your thesis, but it is an independent piece of writing.

 Choose one of the topics provided.
 Remember to follow the assignment carefully.